soskek/dynamic_routing_between_capsules/README.md

 ## WIP

+Test accuracy of a trained model reached 0.9959.

 - Add reconstruction loss
 - Check the number of parameters; the paper says CapsNet has 11.36M parameters, but really?
 - Find better hyperparameters